sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-890	Find and Replace Pattern    		74.0%	Medium	->>

+<<-893	Groups of Special-Equivalent Strings    		67.9%	Easy
+you can swap odd index vs odd index, even index vs even index. sort by odd or even.
+->>

 <<-1016	Binary String With Substrings Representing 1 To N    		59.4%	Medium
 just find if all the n string appears in it.